The duration of the CAS is 2 years.

 6. Inflammation and Immunology: module 6 focuses on the role of inflammation and immunology in kidney diseases.

-The duration of the DAS includes the 2 year CAS program plus documented scientific achievements (e.g. a publication in a peer-review journal) and active participation at conferences.
+The duration of the DAS includes the 2 year CAS program (all six modules) plus documented scientific achievements (e.g. a publication in a peer-review journal) and active participation at conferences.